-You should know and understand the level of AML/CTF risk that is associated with the nature of your practice and the instructions that you receive.
+You should know and understand the level of AML/CTF/CPF risk that is associated with the nature of your practice and the instructions that you receive.
 That risk assessment should be specific to your practice, recorded in writing and reviewed in order to keep it up to date.
 You should keep a written record of the dates that it is reviewed and the actions taken.

-To assess the level of risk you should consider all the relevant AML/CTF risk factors as they are apparent to you in your practice and the instructions that you receive.
-Those factors must include the following mandatory matters under reg.
-18(2).
+To assess the level of risk you should consider all the relevant AML/CTFCPF risk factors as they are apparent to you in your practice and the instructions that you receive.
+Those factors must include the following mandatory matters under regs.
+18(2) and 18A(2).

-Client Risk (Regulation 18(2)(b)(i))
+Client Risk (Regulations 18(2)(b)(i) and 18A(2)(b)(i))